finos/datahelix/docs/GettingStarted.md

 [...]
 ```

-Finally, before exploring some more interesting features of the generator, we'll add a field for National Insurance number.
+Finally, we'll add a field for National Insurance number.
 In this case, the constraints applied to the field ensure that it only has a value if the age is greater than or equal to 16:

 ```json
 {